AI-Planning/pddl-generators/pegsol/README.md

 The original code was probably written for ruby 1.8.
 The code was fixed for ruby 2.x.
+This ruby code reproduces instances takes from the book.

 `ruby converter.rb` seems to generate a template for `instances.rb`.
 `ruby -I. generator.rb` will generate problem files.

+A new randomized implementation (generate.py) will generate a new board which is not guaranteed to be solvable.
+It generates a random board state and has a customizable board size and a corner drop off size.